Table of Contents

 And even in this case, 自分 can still refer to either Mami or Kanae.
 Mami is even in a separate sentence, but in this context where Mami is who you and your friend are talking about, it's very possible it could be about her.

 自分 is also used in the first-person or second-person perspectives just like a personal pronoun.

 Here's an example of 自分 when it's used in the first-person.

 - I think so too.

-Compared to other first-person pronouns, the nuance of 自分 is introspective, and it's often associated with the military/athletic community with a strong hierarchy.
+Compared to other first-person pronouns, the nuance of 自分 is introspective, and it's often associated with the military or athletic community, which have strong hierarchies.
 It is also considered to be relatively gender-neutral.
 For more details, check out our first-person pronoun article.

-In addition to being used in the first-peron, in the Kansai dialect, 自分 also gets used in the second-person (referring to your listener).
+In addition to using 自分 in first-person contexts, in the Kansai area dialect, 自分 also gets used in second-person (referring to your listener) contexts.

 - What are you doing?

-This use carries the nuance of "caring" as if approaching someone while trying to wear their shoes.
+This use carries a "caring" nuance, as if you're approaching someone while trying to step into their shoes.

-Grammatically-speaking, 自分 is nothing different from nouns.
-That means you can modify 自分 with an adjective or clause.
+Grammatically-speaking, 自分 is not any different from nouns.
+That means you can modify 自分 with an adjective or a clause.